a13ks3y/lms-test-assignment/README.md

 8. **Accessibility**: Should run full AXE audit and WCAG AA validation
 9. **Performance**: Currently no lazy loading; virtualization for 1000+ items would help
 10. **Error Handling**: No network retry logic; could add exponential backoff for transient failures
-11. "This request belongs to a different college and cannot be approved or rejected." message shows for approved/rejected status as well, not sure if it should be hidden

 ## Build & Deployment Notes